Graduate Certificate in Aviation

 Who Should Attend

-- Professionals in airline, airport and aircraft management, banking & finance
+- Professionals (including line and management pilots) working in the airlines, airport and aircraft management, banking & finance

 - Face-to-Face instructions in classroom or using Virtual Reality, or online synchronous